-Nothing says spring quite like the bright colors of blooming flowers, the buzzing of honeybees and fluttering of birds and butterflies.
-Kick off the season in the fields, greenhouses, aviaries and butterfly houses of these Northeast botanical gardens.
+It’s time to get out and enjoy all the warm weather has to offer, like the bright colors of blooming flowers, the buzzing of honeybees and the fluttering of birds and butterflies.
+Explore the fields, greenhouses, aviaries and butterfly houses of these Northeast botanical gardens.

 Northeast Botanical Gardens: Connecticut

 Elizabeth Park Conservancy – West Hartford